Qatar Airways set to open world’s largest airport lounge

 Qatar Airways’ flagship business class and first class lounges are already known for their sprawling footprint, but the new Al Mourjan Lounge North is set to dwarf them both.

-Now being primed to open at Doha’s Hamad International Airport, the business class lounge will occupy a staggering 9,000m² – that’s 97,000ft², or around 2.2 acres – and be the centrepiece of the new ‘garden-themed’ North concourse.
+Primed to open at Doha’s Hamad International Airport early next year, the business class lounge will occupy a staggering 9,000m² – that’s 97,000ft², or around 2.2 acres – and be the centrepiece of the new ‘garden-themed’ North concourse.

 Known as the Orchard, the fresh concourse boasts its own transit hotel, transfer facilities, retail outlets and a slew of aircraft gates.